AA Pension Scheme

 If you have any of the LTA protections noted above or your tax position is more complicated for other reasons, it is a good idea to speak to an independent financial advisor.
 If you do not have your own adviser, you can find one local to you at www.unbiased.co.uk

-The above is necessarily a summary of the tax regime.
-You can obtain further information about the lump sum and lump sum and death benefit allowance, including available LTA protections from the HMRC website www.gov.uk/tax-on-your-private-pension
+The above is a summary of the tax regime.
+You can obtain further information about the Lump Sum Allowance and the Lump Sum and Death Benefit Allowance, including available LTA protections from the HMRC website www.gov.uk/tax-on-your-private-pension

 It should be remembered that the tax treatment of pension schemes is outside of the Company’s or Trustee’s control and is subject to change in the future by the Government.